DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "When they met face to face, they both just laughed...
 It was unthinkable for enemies.
 What's more the enemy was the one who crossed our border in an act of aggression.
-And at around that time, the monster called rasterrizer appeared."
+And at around that time, the monster called rasterizer appeared."

-"That's right, rather than with us, his brethren, our leader spent more time with that rasterrizer.
+"That's right, rather than with us, his brethren, our leader spent more time with that rasterizer.
 Still, who would think..."

-That mixed race monster rasterrizer wasn't Heaven Lord's subordinate.
+That mixed race monster rasterizer wasn't Heaven Lord's subordinate.

 _Was it pretending to be his subordinate in order to monitor Alfreyja?_